Introduction -forming a limited company (UK)

 - Register for Corporation Tax within three months of carrying out some business through your company.
 Nowadays, when you set up your new company, Companies House will contact HMRC for you.

-- If you are going to take a contractor salary in the future or you have any other employees such as your spouse, your company will need to register as a new employer with HM Revenue & Customs (HMRC).
+- If you will take a contractor salary in the future or have other employees such as your spouse, your company will need to register as a new employer with HM Revenue & Customs (HMRC).
 HMRC will then set up a PAYE scheme for your business.
 In most cases, your accountant will do this, and they will also look after any submissions to the tax office.

-- If you like to be organised, a good start when you have your own company is to be aware of when the various filing dates are for the filing of documents and payment of company and personal taxes
+- If you like to be organised, a good start when you have your own company is to be aware of when the various filing dates are for the filing of documents and the payment of company and personal taxes.

-- You might decide to set up your own business website to help promote your business
+- You might also decide to set up your business website to help promote your business.

-When forming a UK company, many contractors will use their accountant to set up their UK company.
-When you are forming a UK company, you may decide you would prefer them to do this.
-On the other hand, you can perform this process yourself, as described above.
+Many contractors will use their accountant to set this up when forming a company.
+When undertaking the forming a limited company process, you may prefer them to do this.
+On the other hand, you can perform this process yourself, by following the steps for setting up a limited company for contracting as described above.
 As a final thought, the actual setup process online takes between 15 and 30 minutes.
-I hope this read was a helpful guide for you.

-If you are thinking of closing your company for any reason there is a particular process to follow.
+Finally, if you are considering closing your company for any reason, there is a particular process to follow.